 On this edition of the adventurous German label ECM, Reinbert has even surpassed himself.
 With his unwavering urge to push for the essence of a composition, he inspired Asko|Schönberg, Dutch Radio Choir, Cappella Amsterdam and a selection of soloists to realize intense and animated interpretations.

 Kurtág was too fragile to attend the recordings personally, but was consulted extensively before and after each session.
-He is very pleased with the result: “It’s as though they had recorded the music in their own language.”
+He is very pleased with the result: “It’s as though they had recorded the music in their mother tongue.”
 He spoke these words in a moving video message during a portrait concert in Muziekgebouw aan het IJ in 2016.

 A telling statement, for language is extremely important to Kurtág – in more ways than one.
 He created a completely personal grammar from tormented, aphoristic sounds, that well up from a deep inner necessity.
 Reinbert de Leeuw mastered this language like no other.
 Seven of the eleven pieces on the compilation are vocal.
 Kurtág even learnt Russian to read Dostoevsky; three cycles are set in this language.